juanpujol/meteor-scrum/README.markdown

 # Meteor Scrum

-A scrum board inspired by Scrumy.com, this project is being developed with Meteor.js and it's still a work in progress.
+A scrum board inspired by Scrumy.com.
+This project is being developed with [Meteor.js](http://meteor.com "Meteor.js") and it's a work in progress.

 ## Live Demo